It seems that a few of my Kyrgyzstan-based articles, both here and on my blog, have been inspiring quite a few people to want to travel to Kyrgyzstan.

 Besides being slower, it might also take you longer to get on the road in the first place since the driver has to wait for the van to fill up with more people.

 The slowest of all the travel options in Kyrgyzstan would be the long-distance bus as those have many stops to complete en route.

-These buses also leave typically in Bishkek from the New Bus Station (West Bus Station), but routes still appear to be quite limited.
+These buses also typically leave in Bishkek from the New Bus Station (West Bus Station), but routes still appear pretty limited.

 Marshrutkas and shared taxis are generally the more flexible and better ways to go if possible.

-I personally have opted for the other two popular modes of transport to get around Kyrgyzstan overland.
-Tickets are definitely more affordable, however.
+I have opted for the other two popular modes of transport to get around Kyrgyzstan overland.
+Tickets are more affordable, however.

 Some Tips for Getting Around in Kyrgyzstan: